MathieuNls/mastering-angular/README.md

-# Packt Book - Mastering Angular 2
+# Packt Book - Mastering Angular

-This book is intended for people who have knowledge of Angular1 and would like to migrate to Angular 2 and master it.
+This book is intended for people who have knowledge of AngularJS and would like to migrate to Angular and master it.

 ## Mission

-Building web apps with Angular 2 and migrating the existing Angular 1.x application to Angular 2.
-The readers will be able to master Angular 2 and streamline their application from initial structuring to full testing and deployment.
+Building web apps with Angular and migrating the existing AngularJS application to Angular.
+The readers will be able to master Angular and streamline their application from initial structuring to full testing and deployment.

 ## Repo Intent